OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/sortview.md

    ![A screenshot of the Page with 10 Rows Per Page selected.](/img/page10.png)

-   Here you can see that 50 rows per page is been selected which changes the total number of pages in the project.
+   Here you can see that 50 rows per page has been selected which changes the total number of pages displayed.

    ![A screenshot of the Page with 50 Rows Per Page selected.](/img/page50.png)